Capital Anesthesia Partners

 Baltimore, MD 21297

-In the unlikely event that your insurance company mailed you a check for anesthesia services performed by Capital Anesthesia Partners, you may either endorse the check and mail it to us or send us a personal check for the amount paid to you.
+In the unlikely event that your insurance company mailed you a check for anesthesia services performed by Capital Anesthesia Partners, you may either endorse the check and mail it to us or deposit the check and make a payment directly to us.

 Should you have any questions about your account statement, please call our billing office at 1-800-222-1442.
 Our billing office is open from 8AM to 7PM ET weekdays, excluding holidays.